burlster1980/arupcodev060/content/arup-pages/advisory-services/finance-and-economics.md

         <div class="rich-text">
             <div class="reveal rich-text__content">
                 <h2>Helping you to invest successfully in the built environment</h2><P>
-Whatever their business, our private sector clients are united by the desire to improve their performance and achieve the required financial return.
-Our public-sector clients are looking for value for money solutions that deliver on their commitments to local populations.</P><P>
-Our Advisory Services team offers a wide range of finance and economics expertise integrated and informed by our industry-leading technical expertise.
-In any industry, or either sector, we help clients to make sound investments and stay on top of the many related technical, commercial, and operational issues they face.
+Whatever their business, our private sector clients are united by the desire to improve performance and achieve required financial returns.
+At the same time, public-sector clients are looking for value for money solutions that deliver efficiently on their social and economic objectives and commitments for their citizens.
+Whatever the objective, we help clients to develop robust financial strategies and make sound investments, remaining on top of the myriad of technical, commercial and operational issues they face.
 </P>
             </div>
         </div>